- Fee assured

 - Sexual and reproductive healthcare

 Professor Jay Chatterjee is a Consultant Gynae-oncologist and Gynaecologist at the Royal Surrey Hospital NHS Foundation Trust (Guildford) associated with the renowned St Luke's Cancer Centre.
 He is a sub-specialist in Gynaeoncology surgery, having done his fellowship at the prestigious West London Gynaeoncology Cancer centre at the Hammersmith Hospital in London.
-He is also an honorary Clinical Senior Lecturer at Imperial College, London.
+He is also an honorary Professor at Brunel University, London where he undertakes his academic research.

-Mr Chatterjee provides all aspect of surgical gynaecological and gynaeoncological care, including colposcopy and coil insertion.
-He is internationally known for his surgical expertise in advanced open abdominal and laparoscopic operative skills.
-Mr Chatterjee did his doctoral studies looking at a novel immune pathway in ovarian cancer at Imperial College, London.
+Professor Chatterjee provides all aspect of surgical gynaecological and gynaeoncological care, including colposcopy and coil insertion.
+He is internationally known for his surgical expertise in advanced open abdominal, laparoscopic and robotic operative skills.
+Professor Chatterjee did his doctoral studies looking at a novel immune pathway in ovarian cancer at Imperial College, London.

 He has published widely in his chosen field of specialization.

 Professor Chatterjee was also a council member of the Royal College of Obstetricians and Gynaecologists and sat on numerous educational committees.
 He has written numerous chapters, books and articles and also been invited course tutor for MRCOG courses held in India and Dubai.

 He has given numerous educational lectures nationally and internationally.